Skip to content

 All EC2 instances that launch from this new AMI decrypt the password with a key pair.

 Note: When you use Sysprep to shut down, Sysprep removes unique information to standardize your AMI.
-This allows you to launch multiple copies of your instances.
-For more information, see How can I use Sysprep to create and install custom reusable Windows AMIs?
+If you use Sysprep, then you can launch multiple copies of your instances.
+For more information, see How do I use Sysprep to create and install custom reusable Windows AMIs?

 PS C:\> C:\ProgramData\Amazon\EC2-Windows\Launch\Scripts\InitializeInstance.ps1 -Schedule

-Note: This option applies only to the Windows Server 2016 and 2019 versions.
+Note: You can use PowerShell to configure EC2Launch only for Windows Server versions 2016 and 2019.
 The script runs one time during the next boot.
-It then inactivates the tasks so that they don't run again.
-For more information, see Configure initialization tasks.
+It then deactivates the tasks so that they don't run again.
+For more information, see EC2Launch tasks.

 Related information